 Proper Goal Setting

-Think of how easy it would be to set your goal this year if you had a three- to five-year track record of goals and results to draw upon for guidance.
-In fact, goal setting the first year is the most difficult, because it is primarily based on assumptions.
+Think of how easy it would be to set your goal this year if you had a three-to-five year track record of goals and results to draw upon for guidance.
+Goal setting the first year is the most difficult, because it is primarily based on assumptions.

 In the second year, the goal is still partly based on many assumptions, but those assumptions can be tested against the prior year’s experience.